Skip to main content

 I have a library hold on my account.
 How can I pay the fine?

-1501 views | 3 Vote this question as useful.
-0 Vote this question as not useful. | Last updated on Aug 05, 2022
+1863 views | Last updated on Aug 05, 2022

 Please contact Access Services with questions about your account, fines, fees, and holds by phone: 662-915-5858 or by emailing Holly Holder-Brown at hcholder@olemiss.edu.